 Interview about onigiri with the head chef of Waketokuyama (a two Michelin star restaurant in Tokyo)

 Press release by Onigiri Society in Tokyo

-There is not one straightforward answer to this question as it is important to understand your rice cooking needs before deciding on a machine.
+There is no straightforward answer to this question since you must understand your rice cooking needs before deciding on a machine.
 Here are some articles to help you make the right choice (we will add more in the future):

 1. 4 Things You Need to Know Before Buying a Rice Cooker

 2. You Should Never Buy a Rice Cooker that is Too Big for Your Needs